vfosnar/SCEE/README.md

   * service building type: substation, well, pumping station, ...
   * ask for cuisine of restaurants and fast food, including some auto-complete function for very common values
   * ask for healthcare specialty of amenity = doctors
+  * ask for material of benches and picnic tables (by @mnalis)
+  * ask for outdoor seating type
   * "external quests" (experimental)
     * allows defining own note-like quests
     * nothing can be done, except for showing a note and all tags of the involved element